tacoinfra/dev.tezos.com/README.md

 - This will create a folder of your compiled code and assets called `public` in the root directory

+## Testing

+There is a test service that will check all links in the site to see if any of them are broken.

+`npm run test:links`

+If the link returns a status code > 400, it will tell you it is broken.
+If it returns a 302 and redirects to a different page, it will return a warning.
+This is because some not found errors will land on custom 404 error pages, but return a 200 status.
+Each of these warnings can be checked by the person running the test, and update the link if the redirect is just to a moved resource.

 ## Deploying

 To deploy your production-ready build, run `npm run deploy`